kh0shn4w/KH3-UASSET-SWF-Export-Import/README.md

-# AmeerXoshnaw's UASSET SWF Export/Import Tool for Kingdom Hearts 3
+# UASSET SWF Export/Import Tool for Kingdom Hearts 3

 This is a C++ console application designed to export and import `.gfx` or `.swf` files from and to `.uexp` files for modding *Kingdom Hearts 3*.
 The tool is based on a 010 Editor template and allows modders to extract `.gfx` or `.swf` assets (e.g., UI elements) from `.uexp` files, edit them, and import them back into a new `.uexp` file for use in the game.